- 1 WHAT IS HAZOP?

 -No search for action until all hazards detected

-- If solution is straightforward, decision is easy
+- If the solution is straightforward, the decision is easy

-- The study may expose gaps of information or knowledge of technical team members.
+- The study may expose gaps in information or knowledge of technical team members.

-- Thus it may be necessary to call for specialist.
+- Thus it may be necessary to call for a specialist.

 - Once the section has been examined mark copies.

 Step 5- Record results

 - Some of the causes may be unrealistic, so derived Consequence will be rejected as not meaningful

 - Some of the causes may be trivial hence considered no further.

 - Some deviation with both causes that are conceivable & consequences that are potentially hazardous is noted for action.